-- The bank account number of the company where you want to open an account, in Italy or abroad
+- The business account number of the company where you want to open an account, in Italy or abroad

 - The full name of the person opening the account and their date of birth (usually this is not required when opening an account online).
 If you don't have a fixed address in Italy yet, you can enter any temporary address that will be valid for about 6 months from your application date.